From the back cover

 Lachlan writes warmly of daily life among the delightful folk of his congregation and in villages in his parish, while dealing with characters such as the dodgy “Add-on John” and auld Dugald, who wants his cat buried with him, while Lachlan manages to get himself into his usual predicaments.

 Here is Lachlan at his quirky best.
 If you love all things Scottish, you’ll love this book.

 You can buy this as an e-book for your tablet from Amazon.com

 Some readers’ comments

-I’m ordering three more of your book ‘One Memorable Summer… I so enjoyed all your books and have become the designated orderer for St Davids.
+I’m ordering three more of your book … I so enjoyed all your books and have become the designated orderer for St Davids.

-I have just finished reading your One Memorable Summer in record time.
+I have just finished reading this book in record time.
 I was unable to put it down.